The rhythm of the waves was Harry's constant companion at Shell

 “You're not angry with me.”

-loud whistle.
-Through the curly mass covering her face, he could
+particularly loud whistle.
+Through the curly mass covering her face, he could see her eyes

 Astonished, Harry stared at her.